pandichef/indjections/README.md

 and the corresponding insertion in `app2/serializers.py`.

-By default, all apps and models in the _project_ are including.
+By default, all apps and models in the _project_ are included.
 (Obviously, this won't impact third party packages in any way.)
 To include/exclude a subset, use the following syntax in the installation file...